kskovpen/nanoSkimming/README.md

 # Skim nanoAOD files using CRAB

 ### Introduction
 This repository can be used to read remote nanoAOD files via DAS, skim them, and write them to a local storage site.
 The skimming step does not only include selection of interesting events, but also the addition of new variables, so they do not have to be recomputed every time on the fly.
+Optionally, unused branches can be dropped to reduce the required storage space.

 ### How to install
 This repository is based on [nanoAOD-tools](https://github.com/cms-nanoAOD/nanoAOD-tools/tree/master), so the first step consists in installing that package.